Efraín Escudero

 Efraín Escudero (born January 15, 1986) is a Mexican mixed martial artist.
 He trains under Drew Fickett and competes in the 155 lb (70.3 kg) weight class.
 Efrain was the winner of season eight of Spike TV's reality show The Ultimate Fighter.
+As a result of this victory on TUF, he became the first Mexican fighter to compete within UFC.

 Mixed martial arts career

 Early career

 Escudero began his career in the summer of 2006 by putting together two back to back wins in Roland Sarria's Phoenix based Rage in the Cage mixed martial arts organization.
 He followed up his two fight win streak the following summer by recording 7 straight wins, all by submission.
 This streak of submissions was the highest recorded in the year of 2007.

 Escudero only fought during the summer months because he was a full-time collegiate wrestler.
 He competed for Pima Community College for the 2006 and 2007 seasons.
 While competing Efrain found himself teammates with future UFC fighters Drew Fickett, Jamie Varner, Jesse Forbes, Anthony Birchak, George Roop, Anthony Leone, and Danny Martinez.
 During the 2006–2007 season, Escudero placed 7th at the NJCAA national tournament in the 157 lb weight class, officially making Escudero an All-American.

 In 2007 Escudero stepped out of his summer fight schedule to compete in Full Moon Fighting's inaugural event held in Puerto Peñasco, Mexico.
 This was Escudero's first fight in his birth country of Mexico and he wore a pair of fight shorts bearing the Mexican Flag.
 This bout was against Tommy Wagner, whom he defeated by submission due to strikes at 1:12 of round 1.